PinoTsao/Memo/boot/boot.md

 1. [A20 line@wikipedia](https://en.wikipedia.org/wiki/A20_line)
 2. [A20 line@osdev](https://wiki.osdev.org/A20_Line)

-最后参考一下 Intel developer manual Volumn 3a, chaper 8.7.13.4 的描述：
+最后参考一下 Intel SDM Volume 3a, chaper 8.7.13.4 的描述：
 >On an IA-32 processor, the A20M# pin is typically provided for compatibility with the Intel 286 processor.
 Asserting this pin causes bit 20 of the physical address to be masked (forced to zero) for all external bus memory accesses.